 My experience with diverse groups of students (varying educational, socioeconomic, and cultural backgrounds) is what makes me a great tutor.
 By witnessing how different students process and learn new information, I have been able to tailor my lessons and strategies to specific students in order to meet their needs.
 In addition, I understand the frustration that a student may feel when struggling with a difficult concept, because I once struggled in school as well.
 As a result, I am kind and patient with students, which often results in a trusting, relaxed relationship that allows students to succeed to their greatest potential.

-Tufts University School of Medicine - MS, Biomedical Sciences
+Graduate Degree: Tufts University School of Medicine - Master of Science, Biomedical Sciences

 7th Grade Science